reab5555/Multiple-Sclerosis-MRI-Prediction/README.md

 ## Potential Problems and Future Directions
 ### Small Dataset
 - The current dataset, while balanced and sufficient for initial trials, is relatively small.
 Small datasets may not capture the full variability required for robust model training and generalization.
-- **Future Directions:** Acquire a larger dataset with more images to improve the model's ability to generalize to new data.

 ### Higher Resolution Images
 - Higher resolution images could provide more detailed information, potentially improving the model's ability to detect subtle features associated with MS.
-- **Future Directions:** Incorporate high-resolution MRI images in future datasets to leverage the detailed spatial information they provide.

 ### Model Complexity and Interpretability
 - Vision Transformers are complex models, which makes interpreting the learned features challenging.
 Understanding why the model makes specific predictions is crucial in medical applications.